 Students have protection, through institutional policies and procedures, against arbitrary or erroneous actions.
-Academic grievances between a student and faculty member should be resolved expediently by the parties involved; however, if the problem cannot be resolved at that level, the student may pursue other remedies outlined in the Code of Student Conduct in the Student Handbook.
+Academic grievances between a student and faculty member should be resolved expediently by the parties involved; however, if the problem cannot be resolved at that level, the student may pursue other remedies outlined in the Code of Student Conduct in this catalog.

-• Nondiscrimination and Sexual Harassment:
+Nondiscrimination and Sexual Harassment: